The family farm is back!

 Although she couldn’t handle the intensity of running such a busy farm on her own, Aunt Nora did have a strong belief in conservation and she worked hard to preserve the land as best she could for the sake of future generations.

-Nora Mahaffey passed away in 1992 leaving the Mahaffey Estate to her sister Marie Trosclair who then created a family trust to keep the land whole for the greater benefit of generations to come.
+Nora Mahaffey passed away in 1992 leaving the Mahaffey estate to her sister Marie Trosclair who then created a family trust to keep the land whole for the greater benefit of generations to come.
 Since 1995, I have been managing the property by focusing primarily on timber production, conservation, and wildlife management.
-Through the years we experienced great success through our conservative timber management practices and land management.
+Through the years we experienced success through our conservative timber management practices and land developement.

-Now we enter a new era for the farm… around 2008 and 2009, downturns in the economy and dips in timber markets have caused concerns.
+Now we enter a new era for the farm… around 2008 – 2009, downturns in the economy and dips in timber markets have caused concerns.
 I was given reason to investigate other enterprises that would compliment our current land management practices and give the land alternative income sources.
-We have also as a family been frustrated with the food system and few options for local, sustainably-grown exist in our area… as we have traveled the country over the years we have seen the “clean food” movement growing strong in other cities and long to enjoy clean local food from our area… Another realization was that our farm has never been farmed using industrial agricultural.
-During the years of chemical fertilizers and pesticides this farm has been dormant, waiting…
+We have also as a family been frustrated with the local food system and the lack of options for clean, “organic” food.
+Having traveled the country some over the years we had seen the local food movement growing strong in other cities and longed to see more clean local food available our area… Another realization was that our farm has never been farmed using industrial agricultural.
+During the years of intensive chemical fertilizers and pesticides this farm has been dormant, waiting…

 So, now with the help and support of my family, I have begun to resurrect the dreams and ambitions of uncle Happy’s legacy.
 I am rebuilding this farm to its former beauty and productivity using the knowledge and technology of today and the wisdom and sensibilities of the past.
 There has never been a better time for Mahaffey Farms to make its comeback!

-I am excited about the years to come.
-Here at Mahaffey Farms, I can’t wait to see the stories from my childhood come to life again.
+I am excited about the years to come… I can’t wait to see the stories from my childhood come to life again.